lamphucthien/lamphucthien/README.md

 </div>

 ## Lam Phuc Thien
-I am Thien from Vietnam, currently in my **first year** of Computer Science at Nha Trang University.
+I am Thien from Vietnam, currently student of Computer Science at Nha Trang University.
 I'm dedicated to building a strong foundation in programming, mathematics, and data structures, with a long-term goal of becoming an **AI Engineer**.

 ## Skills & Experience :
 * <div align="left">